-3.3 Ignition Characteristics
+3.3.
+Ignition Characteristics

 The ignition delay time has been investigated as a function of the initial temperature of T4.
-The time is plotted in logarithmic scale as a function of the inverse of the initial temperature in Figure 15 for SPK.
+The time is plotted in logarithmic scale as a function of the inverse of the initial temperature in Figure 16 for SPK.
 All the tested fuel volumes are represented for ignition modes I and III.
 The two ASTM configurations have been used in this study.
-The markers with a white dot represent data from Configuration 2.
-The others are from Configuration 1.
+The markers with a white dot represent data from Configuration 2 of Figure 2, the open markers are from Configuration 1.

 A linear correlation can be found by using the Arrhenius plot of the logarithmic value of the ignition time and the inverse of the initial temperature for the two sets of data.
+The linear fit on the logarithmic scale has been added to the figure (dashed line) for the two configurations.
+Calculations are based on Mode I and Mode III ignition cases.
 While the ignition delay time for these tests is known to depend on the mixture composition (Babrauskas, 2003), our measured ignition delay times appear to depend primarily on the initial temperature.
 The slopes of the two linear correlations are very similar, and only a small shift in the intercept is observed.
-An overlap of the curves is obtained when the reference temperature of Configuration 2 is shifted by 2° C. The experimental ignition delay time τ_i can be modeled as:
+An overlap of the curves is obtained when the reference temperature of Configuration 2 is shifted by 2°C. The experimental ignition delay time $\tau_i$ can be modeled as: